modxcms/fred/docs/Fred.md

 - value - Default value

 **Available types:**
+- text
+    - `input type="text"`
-- text - Text value
+    - any text value
 - select
     - Single select value
     - Type specific properties:
         - options - An object of `value:label` properties
+- toggle
-- toggle - true/false checkbox
+    - true/false checkbox
+    - returns logical `true` or `false`

 - colorswatch
     - Visual color picker, from predefined values
     - Type specific properties:
         - options - An array of colors; Example: `["lightcoral", "red", "black"]`
+               - value - the value passed to Twig for the color, which can be anything
+               - color - the displayed color for the swatch
+               - label - an arbitrary label for the swatch

 - colorpicker
     - Color picker
     - Type specific properties: